PPI #103: The 5 LESSONS In Life People Learn TOO LATEJan 15, 2021

 Pursue Your Dreams! - Don’t find yourself in a situation later in life disappointed that you didn't chase what you wanted

 Don’t Work Too Hard! - When it comes to the end of your life you certainly will not be looking back wishing you had five more minutes to clear out your inbox or finish a project, make time for what matters

-- Number three lesson that people learn far too late in life is not expressing their feelings.
-Not expressing how you feel about certain things causes you to stay in perhaps relationships, business arrangements, situations that you don't actually want to be in.
+Express Your Feelings - Not expressing how you feel can lead you to stay in relationships, business arrangements and situations that you don’t really want to be in

 Today I want to take you through five lessons that people learn far too late in life.
 And as a result, they don’t end up living the life of their dreams, don’t end up living the life that they wanted to live.
 And I don't want any of that to happen to you.
 So please stick around for the whole message today so that you can make sure that you're not committing any of these grave errors in your life.

 Hi, my name is Eric Partaker.
 And I'm on a mission to help people reach their fullest potential in both their business and life.
 So let's dive straight into it.
 So five lessons that people learn far too late in life.
 And these lessons, by the way, are inspired by a book called The Top Five Regrets of The Dying.